omsinf/hkoll-demo/README.md

 - `--dev` (›development mode‹): Display variants as transcribed (i.e. without normalisation) and with encoded details (e.g. uncertain readings, suspension of abbreviations).
 This option supports decision-making during text constitution.
 - `--div <divId> [<divId>]` (›divisions‹): Process only the given divisions (identified by the `divisionId` of the `model` file), ignore all the others.
 This option accelerates the feedback loop when you are working on a specific division.
 (Cf. the `process` option in the config file.)
 - `--log-level <level>`: Set the logging level to one of the options: *None*, *Warn*, *Info*, or *Full*.
-- `--no-collat`
+- `--no-collat`: Do not collate the images, just process the model.
+This option may be useful if you are currently working on standoff only.
-- `--no-norm`
+- `--no-norm`: Do not normalise, even if normalisation rules are specified.
-- `--no-pairings` Pairwise collation may help identifying relations between witnesses, but most of the time only slows down Hkoll to finish.
+- `--no-pairings`: Pairwise collation may help identifying relations between witnesses, but most of the time only slows down Hkoll to finish.
 - `--no-standoff`: Ignore standoff data defined in the config file.
 This option is useful, if you want to ignore outdated ids (which Hkoll otherwise requires you to fix first), e.g. while you are working on the edition and ids are changing often.
 - `--wit <witId> [<witId>]` (›witnesses‹): Process only the given witnesses (identified by the `witnessId` of the witnesses’ transcription file), ignore all th others.
 This option accelerates the feedback loop if you are interested only in specific witnesses temporarily.